Why Meditation is good for your mental health

 Choose a spot that makes you happy - Whether it's in your bedroom, or in front of the window, your meditation space should inspire a happy feeling within you.
 Consider things like light, noise and general traffic inside your home.
 You want it to be quiet and peaceful, so the more private the space, the better.

 Personalise your Meditation room to soothe the senses - This is your space to reflect and focus on yourself—your meditation area should mirror that.
 Most people find candles add to a relaxing atmosphere; the act of lighting a candle is a small, calming procedure and its aroma can also has a positive affect on your mood.
-Use a scent that you know makes you happy and is designed especially for relaxation such as the Ritual of Mehr Scented Candle.
-Alternatively, use a body mist to carry around the same relaxing scent wherever you go, or a body oil for long-lasting scent that stays with you all day.
+Use a scent that you know makes you happy and is designed especially for relaxation or alternatively, use a body mist to carry around the same relaxing scent wherever you go, or a body oil for long-lasting scent that stays with you all day.

 You should also feel free to decorate the walls of your space with things that you associate with inner peace.
 If the ocean relaxes you, hang pictures of seascapes.
 Relaxing music can also help create a calm atmosphere for some, helping them concentrate.
 Try and make your space as comfortable as possible by using a cushion for comfort, and have to hand any accessories you like to use such as beads.
 This will put a claim on the environment and remind you and others that this is a scared space meant for mindfulness.